 - Case Study: Many people like to learn through the examples of others.
 A case study takes subscribers through the process of someone achieving the same results the subscriber wants.

 - Toolkit/Resource: Toolkits or resources are popular lead magnets because subscribers want to know what you and others use to achieve results.

-- Swipefile/Template: Swipefiles and templates, like cheat sheets and blueprints, are popular because it takes the guess work out.
+- Swipefile/Template: Swipefiles and templates, like cheat sheets and blueprints, are popular because it takes out the guess work.
 Subscribers only need to copy the file or fill in the template.

 - Printable (i.e. a planner): Many subscribers like tools that help them achieve their goals.
 Printables can be effective tools.
 If you’re an organizer, you can offer a series of printables for listing items in the closet.
 A mom blogger can provide a printable of menu planning.

 - Video Training: Videos can be especially effective if offering a tutorial.
 Like a webinar, it allows your market to see and hear you, which can increase its connection to you.

 - Mini-Course: Short courses not only show off your expertise, but provide specific information and instruction subscribers are looking for.
 You can use an online course system or simply deliver your course through email.

 - Online Tool/App/Software: Many businesses use free “lite” versions of their digital tools to lure in subscribers.
 When subscribers use and benefit from the tool, app, or software, they’ll often pay for it.

 - Free Trial: Similar to offering a “lite” version of a tool, a free trial is another way to get subscribers to test your offer.
 Free trials work with membership sites as well.